GreenCauldron08/homemade-midi/README.md

 #### Omega Man
 by the Bee Gees
+I composed some harmonies and added them.

 #### Breakout
 by the Bee Gees
+I composed some harmonies and added them.

 #### Everything is How You See Me
 by Robin Gibb